SparkleMalone/Introduction-to-Data-Integration-in-R/README.md

 names(FLUXNET.sub)
 ```
-Make the FLUXNET CH4 vector a dataframe:
+Make the FLUXNET.CH4.shp vector a dataframe:
 ```{r, include=T}
 FLUXNET_CH4 <- as.data.frame( FLUXNET.CH4.shp)
 ```
-Identify the lie column that you should use to join the datasets:
+Identify the column that you should use to join the datasets FLUXNET_CH4 and FLUXNET.sub:
 ```{r, include=T}
 FLUXNET_CH4$SITE_ID
 FLUXNET.sub$SITE_ID